KansasCityWomeninTechnology/cocktails-worksheets/docs/html/2-content-tags/README.md

     >
     > If you imagine your HTML as an outline, the highest section level is `h1` and `h6` is the lowest section level.
 As we move into more details within the webpage, we decrease the header section level.
 Use the different header levels to categorize content in your web page, not because you want different size text.

 1. Exciting!
 You're rocking now!
-Show off your webpage to your neighbors.
 Take a screenshot and upload a picture of your webpage to the **#codingandcocktails** channel in [Slack](http://kcwit.slack.com/)!

 # Create "About" and "Contact" sections